Rule the World (2 Chainz song)

-"Rule the World" is a song by American rapper 2 Chainz featuring American singer Ariana Grande, released as the second single from the former's fifth studio album Rap or Go to the League on March 19, 2019.
+"Rule the World" is a song by American rapper 2 Chainz featuring American singer-songwriter Ariana Grande, released as the second single from the former's fifth studio album Rap or Go to the League on March 19, 2019.
 It samples "Why Don't We Fall in Love" by Amerie.
 It is Epps' and Grande's second collaboration, following the remix of "7 Rings", from Grande's fifth studio album, Thank U, Next (2019).
 It was nominated for a MTV Video Music Award for Best Hip-Hop Video in 2019.

 Background

 In January 2019, Grande released the single "7 Rings" from her fifth studio album Thank U, Next (2019).
 2 Chainz pointed out the song's similarity to his own 2011 track "Spend It".
 The music video for "7 Rings" was also accused of stealing 2 Chainz's pink trap aesthetics used to promote Pretty Girls Like Trap Music (2017).

 Later in the month, 2 Chainz and Grande met in person to squash the dispute.
 The meeting went well, ending with 2 Chainz recording the official remix to "7 Rings" and Grande providing featured vocals for "Rule the World".